primer/react/.changeset/metal-hornets-appear.md

 "@primer/react": patch
 ---

-Changes visual appearence of MarkdownEditor feel more in-line with other Github Markdown editors
+Changes visual appearance of MarkdownEditor feel more in-line with other Github Markdown editors